simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Dec 19-Dec 21 2023
+Radio Blackout Forecast for Dec 20-Dec 22 2023

-              Dec 19        Dec 20        Dec 21
+              Dec 20        Dec 21        Dec 22
-R1-R2           25%           20%           20%
+R1-R2           25%           25%           25%
-R3 or greater    5%            1%            1%
+R3 or greater    5%            5%            5%

-Rationale: Solar activity is expected to be low through 21 Dec, with a chance for M-class (R1-R2/Minor-Moderate) flares on 19 Dec, and a slight chance for M-flares on 20-21 Dec.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts mainly due to ARs 3528 and 3529.

 ```